 As with the SYMBOL card, it allows group associations.

-However, it retains the group indicated in the purple circle.
+However, it keeps the group indicated in the purple circle.

-This card has all the codes.
-They are arranged in a "U" shape on the white surface of the FREE card.
+This card contains all the codes.
+They are arranged in a “U” shape on the white surface of the FREE card.

 It can replace or complete any SYMBOL card.

-You can draw, paste a picture or write on the card.
-It allows you to add symbols, actions or states other than those offered by the illustrations.
-The aim is to add elements that you would like to see in your DREAM.
+You may draw, paste a picture, or write on the card.
+It allows you to add symbols, actions, or states other than those offered by the illustrations.
+The goal is to add elements that you would like to see in your DREAM.

-You don't have to use these cards.
-You don't have to use all of them.
-You have to decide before the game, it's up to you.
+You do not have to use these cards.
+You do not have to use all of them.
+This must be decided before the game begins.

-These cards are shuffled with the other cards at the start of the game.
+These cards are shuffled together with the other cards at the start of the game.

-It is played as a SYMBOL card and is also used to form dreams.
+It is played like a SYMBOL card and is also used to form dreams.

-Exception: a player who has a winning dream made up entirely of 7 FREE cards gets 20 points.
-Does not require a WAKE-UP card to win.
+Exception: a player whose winning dream is made up entirely of 7 FREE cards earns 20 points.
+No WAKE-UP card is required to win.

-F_02: Group association e.g.: Group association: players must associate the group in the purple circle on a SYMBOL card ( or FREE card) with the group in the yellow rectangle on the next SYMBOL card. card.
-Or the last placed card of their dream.
+F_02: Group association example: players must associate the group in the purple circle on a SYMBOL card (or FREE card) with the group in the yellow rectangle on the next SYMBOL card, or with the last card placed in their dream.

 These will often be cards with consecutive numbers.
 For example, card 020 (first card) and card 021 (second card).

-F_03 The DREAM must total a minimum of 5 symbol cards and/or FREE cards.
-Players may also increase the minimum number of SYMBOL card cards.
+F_03: The DREAM must contain a minimum of 5 SYMBOL cards and/or FREE cards.
+Players may also increase the minimum number of SYMBOL cards required.

-F_04: A player can complete another player's game by completing that player's dream.
+F_04: A player may complete another player’s game by completing that player’s dream.
 However, the WAKE-UP card is required (5 POINTS).

 Your dream is now complete.
-All you need is a WAKE-UP card.
+All that is missing is a WAKE-UP card.

-F_06: Another code association, you must have 5 identical "shape" codes in your dream.
-Triangle, square, round, star or plus sign (as well as one or more group associations).
+F_06: Another code association: you must have 5 identical shape codes in your dream — triangle, square, circle, star, or plus sign — as well as one or more group associations.

-You'll notice that the code numbers don't necessarily follow a logical order on the cards.
+You will notice that the code numbers do not necessarily follow a logical order on the cards.
 That would have been too easy.

 This gives you another kind of dream.

-F_07: Third code association, you must have 5 consecutive "numbers" in your dream.
-1,2,3,4.5 or 6,7,8,9,0.
-The opposite direction is accepted.
-Your dream must also contain one or more group associations .
+F_07: Third code association: you must have 5 consecutive numbers in your dream: 1, 2, 3, 4, 5 or 6, 7, 8, 9, 0.
+The reverse order is also accepted.
+Your dream must also contain one or more group associations.

 This gives you another kind of dream.